Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs: Accuracy Analysis on Node Classification

 \subsection{Various Attribute Values}

 Figure \ref{fg:supp_att} shows accuracy on graphs with various attribute values, which is the same setting to Section~\ref{sssec:attribute}.
-We observe that all models obtain lower accuracy as attribute values are closer to random, i.e., $\gamma$ is larger.
+We observe that all models obtain lower accuracy as attribute values are closer to random and have a weaker bias for some classes, i.e., $\gamma$ is larger.
 Also, GPRGNN achieves the highest accuracy across various settings.